 Outreach

-Part of AirUCI's mission is to share the results of our research with the general public by providing outreach opportunities.
-This is done in addition to the papers we publish in scientific journals and the presentations and posters we present each year at scientific conferences.
+In addition to sharing the results of our research to the scientific community by publishing papers in scientific journals and giving presentations at scientific conferences, AirUCI also shares the results of our research with the general public by providing outreach opportunities.
 For example, we occasionally host public lectures by noted scientists such as Astronaut Tracy Caldwell Dyson.

 Summer Research Posts at AirUCI

-Research opportunities in the summer are available for several community college faculty.
-Visiting faculty will work for 6 to 10 weeks with one of the AirUCI research groups and will participate fully in many aspects of the research.
-A stipend is available to support these visitors during their stay.
-Many years we are also able to make summer research positions available for high school teachers as well.
+Research opportunities in the summer are occasionally available for community college faculty or high school chemistry teachers.
+Visiting faculty will work for 6 to 10 weeks with one of the AirUCI research groups and will participate fully in many aspects of their research.
+A stipend may be provided to support these activities depending on funding availability.

 Local Student Outreach